woodyblah/beermonger/README.md

 To build and run the app locally you will need Elixir v1.11, details on installing this can be found [here](https://elixir-lang.org/install.html)

-Once elixir is installed simply run `mix run --no-halt` to run the application in development mode, it should become accessible at http://localhost:8080
+Once elixir is installed you will need to install the dependencies, you can do this with `mix deps.get`, then simply run `mix run --no-halt` to run the application in development mode, it should become accessible at http://localhost:8080

 To run the unit tests run: `mix test`